 District Cooling Networks

-Cooling and air conditioning accounts for an increasing proportion of energy use as modern glazed buildings absorb large amounts of solar energy and temperatures rise to unacceptable levels.
+Cooling and air conditioning accounts for an increasing proportion of energy use as modern glazed buildings absorb large amounts of solar energy and temperatures rise to unacceptable levels: up to 10% of all UK electricity is used to provide cooling.

 The standard solution for cooling is very inefficient